Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 ### Masks of the reflector

-For regular expressions when selecting files use masks.
+Use masks for regular expressions while filter selection.

-Reflectors `willbe` have three groups of masks, depending on which types of files they are applied:
+Reflectors `willbe` have three groups of masks.
+Depending on the group the different types of files can be applied:
 - `maskDirectory` - directory masks, apply only to directories;
-- `maskTerminal` - masks of terminal files, apply only to terminal (normal) files, to directories do not apply;
+- `maskTerminal` - masks of terminal files, they apply only to terminal (normal) files, to directories they do not apply;
 - `maskAll` - masks that apply to all file types.

-Each out of these three mask groups has the following fields :
+Each out of these three mask's groups has the following fields :
 - `includeAny` - exclude files that have no coincidence with any of the regular expressions of this filter;
-- `includeAll` - exclude files that do not have a coincidence with all regular expressions of the filter;
+- `includeAll` - exclude files that do not have the coincidence with all regular expressions of the filter;
 - `excludeAny` - exclude files that have at least one coincidence with the regular expressions of the filter;
-- `excludeAll` - exclude files that have a coincidence with all regular expressions of the filter.
+- `excludeAll` - exclude files that have the coincidence with all regular expressions of the filter.

 ### Example of reflector masks: